 —

 Hadrian’s love for Athens had been alive since his adolescent years.
-Quite a few historical authors document his well-known affection for this metropolis.
+Quite a few historic authors report his well-known affection for this metropolis.
 “He bestowed many favours on the Athenians and sat as president of the general public video games.” says the Historia Augusta.
 Throughout his first go to in 111/2, 5 years earlier than he got here to the throne, he could have been notably impressed by the stays of the huge Temple of Olympian Zeus, one of many oldest and largest monuments in Athens (Birley, 1997b).
 The temple, which started within the sixth century BC as a Doric peripteros by the tyrant Pisistratos, was continued within the Corinthian order by the Roman architect Cossutius in 174 BC, engaged on behalf the Seleucid king Antiochus IV Ephiphanes.
-Cossutius did so “with nice ability and style,” says Vitruvius, establishing a temple “of enormous dimensions, and of the Corinthian order and proportions” (On Structure VII.17).
+Cossutius did so “with nice talent and style,” says Vitruvius, establishing a temple “of huge dimensions, and of the Corinthian order and proportions” (On Structure VII.17).
 However when the king died a decade later, the temple nonetheless was “left half-finished” (Strabo IX.1.17).
-As Suetonius experiences, Augustus tried to rebuild the temple, however his plans by no means materialised (Lifetime of Augustus LX).
+As Suetonius stories, Augustus tried to rebuild the temple, however his plans by no means materialised (Lifetime of Augustus LX).

-The social and financial measures taken by Hadrian on the lives of the residents present that Greece, together with Athens, was nonetheless struggling badly, particularly after Trajan’s expensive japanese campaigns.
-Town reciprocated by starting a brand new period with Hadrian’s first go to in 124/5 and by erecting to Hadrian quite a few dedications within the theatre of Dionysus and statues, together with one on the Altar of the Eponymous Heroes within the Athenian Agora and as many as 94 altars had been devoted to him from all components of town.
+The social and financial measures taken by Hadrian on the lives of the residents present that Greece, together with Athens, was nonetheless struggling badly, particularly after Trajan’s expensive jap campaigns.
+Town reciprocated by starting a brand new period with Hadrian’s first go to in 124/5 and by erecting to Hadrian quite a few dedications within the theatre of Dionysus and statues, together with one on the Altar of the Eponymous Heroes within the Athenian Agora and as many as 94 altars have been devoted to him from all elements of town.
 The eponymous tribe was given the seventh place within the tribal order.
 On this event, the Athenians hailed him as their saviour and founder.
 Hadrian should even have been eponymous archon for a second time in commemoration of his go to and his reforms (Kapetanopoulos, 1992-1998).

 And [he allowed] the Greeks in his personal honour to have constructed a home known as the Panhellenium by title, and [then] he turned to setting down a gathering along with it, and he granted a lot cash and yearly grain and all of Cephallenia to the Athenians.
 (Dio 69.16.2).